 About Mark Oldman

-Mark is a lead judge in the PBS television series The Winemakers and is a regular on Martha Stewart Radio on Sirius Satellite Radio.
+Mark was a lead judge in the PBS television series The Winemakers and a regular on Martha Stewart Radio on Sirius Satellite Radio.
 In addition to his Food Network column, Mark has written for several publications, including Food & Wine, Departures, Travel & Leisure, and has chosen all of the wine picks for the 17-million annual readers of Everyday with Rachael Ray.

-Mark’s latest book, Oldman’s Brave New World of Wine (W. W. Norton), is the ultimate antidote for those craving new taste sensations.
+Mark’s last book, Oldman’s Brave New World of Wine (W. W. Norton), is the ultimate antidote for those craving new taste sensations.
 It plots a course to pleasure, value, and adventure beyond wine’s usual suspects, focusing on that holy grail of wine lovers: insider wines of moderate cost and maximum appeal.
 The Wall Street Journal called Oldman's Brave New World of Wine "the perfect book for someone who's just caught the bug, or would like to."
 Winner of the 2011 Georges Duboeuf Best Wine Book of the Year Award, it was named one of the "Best of Books of the Year" (Apple iTunes), "amazing, hilarious" (Marie Clare), "charismatic and cool" (Publishers Weekly), "wicked funny" (Palm Beach Post), "a welcome discussion of many little-known wines that have a great deal of pleasure to offer" (New York Times), a resource that "lives up to its promise" (GoodGrape.com), "for enthusiasts of all levels" (Fine Cooking), "hedonistic happiness" (wine personality Natalie MacLean), and "a book you will cherish" (Huffington Post).

 Mark’s last book, the best-selling Oldman’s Guide to Outsmarting Wine (Penguin), was called "perfect" (Wine Enthusiast), "shortcuts to a connoisseur’s confidence" (Businessweek), and "the perfect primer—concise, evenhanded, fun, and practical" (The New Yorker).
-Currently in its ninth printing, it won the Georges Duboeuf Best Wine Book of the Year Award, was a finalist for “Best Wine Book” at the World Food Media Awards, and is published in Japan, Belgium, and in four volumes in France.
+Currently in its eleventh printing, it won the Georges Duboeuf Best Wine Book of the Year Award, was a finalist for “Best Wine Book” at the World Food Media Awards, and is published in Japan, Belgium, and in four volumes in France.

 Recent highlights from Mark’s appearances include his giving audience members a taste of wine from Bernard Madoff's collection at the Aspen Classic, offering a spirited pairing of wine with meatballs at the South Beach Festival, and showing an Aspen audience how a top winemaker drinks wine with a licorice stick.
 The Aspen Daily News called him one of the most entertaining speakers of the Aspen Classic, describing how in one talk he "managed to incorporate some Biggie Smalls lyrics while discussing a $90 bottle of French champagne; led a little chant and dance on how to taste wine; and shared his method of pouring undrunk rosé into a Gatorade bottle when unable to finish a bottle of the pink stuff in a restaurant...very few looked as though they wanted to leave as the volunteers signaled that his time was up.”